redcode/Z80/README.md

 # Introduction

 The [Z80 library](https://zxe.io/software/Z80) implements a fast, small and accurate [emulator](https://en.wikipedia.org/wiki/Emulator) of the [Zilog Z80](https://en.wikipedia.org/wiki/Zilog_Z80).
 It emulates all that is known to date about this CPU, including the undocumented behaviors, [MEMPTR](https://zxpress.ru/zxnet/zxnet.pc/5909), [Q](https://worldofspectrum.org/forums/discussion/41704) and the [special RESET](http://www.primrosebank.net/computers/z80/z80_special_reset.htm).
-It also has the honor of having been the first open source project to provide full emulation of the interrupt mode 0.
+It also has the honor of having been the first open-source project to provide full emulation of the interrupt mode 0.

 The source code is written in [ANSI C](https://en.wikipedia.org/wiki/ANSI_C) for maximum portability and is extensively commented.
 The aim has been to write a well-structured, easy to understand piece of software; something solid and elegant that can stand the test of time with no need for major changes.